Manuel Noriega arrives at El Renacer prison in Gamboa

 “We have to be ready for all the possibilities in all aspects.
 Noriega inspires very big emotions, and Noriega’s life could very well be at risk in Panama,” Henriquez said.

-Interior Minister Roxana Mendez said Noriega will receive the same treatment as other inmates in the Panamanian prison.
+Interior Minister Roxana Mendez said Noriega will receive the same treatment as other inmates at the Renacer prison complex.

 “The Panamanian state has no special consideration when it comes to him serving his sentence inside the prison complex,” Mendez said.
 “However, based on our laws, and if there’s a valid request from his attorneys, they can ask that he be transferred from the prison to house arrest if the inmate’s health is in jeopardy or if the inmate, being over 70 years old, may face risks inside the prison complex.”

-Last year, a French court sentenced Noriega to seven years in prison for laundering 2.3 million euros ($2.9 million) through banks there.
-He was ordered to pay the money back.
+Last year, a French court sentenced Noriega to seven years in prison for laundering money through French banks.
+He also was fined almost 2.3 million euros ($2.9 million), the amount of drug money he was accused of laundering through French banks.

 Noriega denied the charges.